-Ensure that employees give an advanced notice about their preferential leaves.
-Be it family commitments, religious holidays or vacations.
+Ensure that employees give advanced notice about their preferential leaves.
+Be it family commitments, religious holidays, or vacations.
 This helps to plan out the shifts better.

 2. Ask employees to punch in and out for attendance management

-Use AttendanceBot and integrate it into your communication tool to allow workers to log in their work hours.
-The bot compiles these details for you to make it easier to keep track of any delay or leaves.
+Use AttendanceBot and integrate it into your communication tool to allow workers to log in during their work hours.
+The bot compiles these details for you to make it easier to keep track of any delays or leaves.

 3. Keep shift hours for each employee consistent

-For instance, if one of your employees’ works from 9 pm to 5 am.
-It’s always better to keep the same work hours for them instead of changing it every few weeks.
-This consistency allows them to build a predictable schedule for them personally.
+For instance, if one of your employees works from 9 pm to 5 am.
+It’s always better to keep the same work hours for them instead of changing them every few weeks.
+This consistency allows them to build a predictable schedule for themselves personally.

 4. Create a backup plan for unexpected sick days